czh0766/jcocoatouch/README.md

 # jcocoatouch
+Develop Android Apps with iOS API !
 The library includes **foundation**, **ui** and **coregraphics** packages, that is easy to migrate iOS app to the Android platform.
 If you are familiar with iOS development, and new to Android or dislike it, jcocoatouch is your best solution.